Austin Slater Player Props: Giants vs. Cardinals

 Austin Slater At The Plate

-- In 56.3% of his games this season (nine of 16), Slater has picked up at least one hit, and in five of those games (31.3%) he recorded more than one.

-- He has hit a long ball in one of 16 games, and in 2.3% of his plate appearances.
+- He has homered in one of 17 games, and in 2.1% of his plate appearances.

-- In five games this year (31.3%), Slater has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (29.4%), Slater has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in five of 16 games so far this season.
+- He has scored in six games this season (35.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.